 Carbs in your diabetic dog’s diet need to be low glycemic.
 Examples of this are barley or sorghum.
 Carbs should generally be restricted or at least monitored, as they can interfere with the balance of your dog’s blood sugar.

 High-fiber diets are not proven to be beneficial or harmful to a diabetic dog.
 There are a few studies that indicate benefits for some dogs, but the same diet could cause intestinal side effects or weight loss.
 Sometimes, weight loss can be good, but it can be inappropriate for already thin diabetic dogs.

 Avoid carbs high on the glycemic index.
 These can cause your dog’s blood sugar to increase, which is what you want to avoid.

 Avoid a high-fiber formulation, as high-fiber diets are not necessary nor recommended for diabetic dogs.
 Stick to a formulation that is high in protein and contains lower amounts of fat and carbs.

 Avoid irregularity when feeding your dog.
 Stick to a schedule, so your dog eats at the same time each day and consumes the same amount of calories.
 Meals should be accompanied by insulin injections within the hour, to help avoid a blood sugar rise.

 Tips when buying

-Our best overall diabetic dog food choice is the Ketona because it has a simple, healthy formula that is high in protein and low in carbs and sugar, making it an ideal option for a diabetic dog food.
-The best value is the Hill’s Science because you receive a good amount of product for a relatively low price.
-A more premium option is the Royal Canin because it is specifically vet-recommended, which means it is a high-quality option, though quite expensive.
+Our best overall diabetic dog food choice is Ollie Fresh Dog Food because it has a simple, healthy formula that is high in protein and low in carbs and sugar, making it an ideal option for diabetic dog food.
+The best value is Hill’s Science because you receive a good amount of product for a relatively low price.
+Our third option is the Royal Canin because it is specifically vet-recommended, which means it is a high-quality option, though quite expensive.

-We hope that this information will be invaluable as you shop for a quality diabetic dog food.
+We hope that this information will be invaluable as you shop for quality diabetic dog food.